About Student Volunteering

 NSW Department of Education schools develop Student Volunteering and Service Learning activities to allow students to explore local issues of concern and make a difference.

-By participating in community volunteering activities, young people have an opportunity to learn demonstrate care, respect and responsibility.
+By participating in community volunteering activities, young people have an opportunity to learn and demonstrate care, respect and responsibility.

 Volunteering is relevant to all students in NSW government schools and all levels of ability.